 Shipping proved to be another major task of the project.
-Transporting such a large structure, which weighs 122,000 pounds, from Grand Junction to London, required police escorts, road closures, removal of traffic lights and street signs, as well as a full day closure of Nine Elms Lane which spans along the River Thames in London, as the pool arrived via the water.
+Transporting such a large structure, which weighs 122,000 pounds, from Grand Junction to London required police escorts, road closures, removal of traffic lights and street signs, as well as a full day closure of Nine Elms Lane which spans along the River Thames in London, as the pool arrived via the water.

 “The design and engineering that went into Sky Pool involved many people across multiple continents.”
-Declan McLaughlin, CEO of Reynolds Polymer says “Sometimes you are presented with challenges that seem insurmountable, Sky Pool was one of those.
+Declan McLaughlin, CEO of Reynolds Polymer says.
+“Sometimes you are presented with challenges that seem insurmountable, and Sky Pool was one of those.
 However, it inspired our organization to go above and beyond and execute an inspirational iconic idea of a floating pool.
 Incredibly proud to be part of this once in a lifetime legacy challenge.”

 The design of Sky Pool was built to appear simple to the public, however the concept is incredibly complex.
 In reality, its a three-dimensional structure carrying the weight of the water, as well as sustaining its pressure, spanning across a considerable distance at height, subject to wind loads, temperature fluctuations and building movements.
 While the project took 4 years to complete, six months was spent just exploring the concept with plenty of discussion on design data and safety measures.